 I partner with ambitious students in grades 6–12 to build on what great classrooms start — deeper reading, critical thinking, and a documented portfolio of genuine academic growth.
-Sessions are virtual, 1:1 or in carefully selected groups of four to five.
-Maximum 20 students.
-I know every student by name.
+Sessions are virtual, 1:1, or in carefully selected peer seminars consisting of two to three, where each student is known beyond their name.

 Your Child Was Built to Think.